-- 6. Remove the common v1 0 repository by selecting it and selecting the Remove button - 7.
+- 5. To remove the common_v1_0 repository, select it and then select the Remove button - 6.
 Click OK to close the IP Setting dialog box.

-Use the Create and Package IP Wizard
+Use the Create and Package New IP Wizard

-- From the Tools menu, select Create and Package New IP to open the Create and Package IP Wizard. - 2.
-Click Next at the Welcome screen for the Create and Package New IP dialog box. - 3.
-In the Create Peripheral, Package IP, or Package Block Design dialog box, select Package a specified directory. - 4.
-Click Next. - 5.
-In the Package a Specified Directory dialog box, shown in the following figure, set the options as follows: - Directory: <Extract Dir>/lab 4/trunk/myip v1 0 - Do not check the Package as a library core option.
+- Select Tools → Create and Package New IP to open the Create and Package New IP wizard. - 2.
+Click Next at the Welcome screen for the Create and Package New IP wizard. - 3.
+In the Create Peripheral, Package IP or Package Block Design page, select Package a specified directory.

+- 4. Click Next. - 5.
+In the Package a Specified Directory page, shown in the following figure, set the options as follows: - Directory: <Extract_Dir>/lab_4/trunk/myip_v1_0 - Do not select the Package as a library core option.

 - 6. Click Next.

-- 7. On the Edit in IP Packager Project Name window, leave the default locations, and click Next.
+- 7. On the Edit in IP Packager Project Name page, leave the default locations, and click Next.

 - 8. Click Finish.